eSVeeF/MelanomaClassifier/readme.md

 # MelanomaClassifier

 A deep learning project for classifying skin lesions as melanoma or non-melanoma using medical images.
 This repository implements a pipeline that combines Convolutional Neural Networks (CNNs) and Multi-Layer Perceptrons (MLPs), leveraging the PH2Dataset for training and validation.
+Report.pdf contains the full story

 ![image](https://github.com/user-attachments/assets/f209710d-a7fb-40e4-9674-3ebf4fd4a30e)